 My favorites are the Smithsonian National Air and Space Museum and the Smithsonian National Museum and Natural History, but there's also a museum of American history, a museum of American art, the Museum of the American Indian, a museum of African American History and Culture, and even a postal museum.

 And the best part?
 ALL of the Smithsonian museums are 100% free to visit.
+(You do need to make reservations in advance for the National Museum of African American History and Culture.)

 Other visit-worthy museums in downtown DC include: